The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Acknowledgements

 \section{Acknowledgements}

+We thank the referees for their insightful comments and for pointing at several relevant references.
 We gratefully acknowledge support by Summer Undergraduate Research with Faculty awards at the College of Charleston and University of Central Florida, and by the School of Science and Mathematics at the College of Charleston.
 A.~Calini and C.~M.~Schober would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme {\em Dispersive hydrodynamics: mathematics, simulation and experiments, with applications in nonlinear waves}, when part of the work on this paper was undertaken.
 This work was partially supported by: EPSRC grant number EP/R014604/1, and by the Simons Foundation through award \#527565 (PI: C.M.~Schober).